We’re open, but Covid-19 safety protocol applies. View our Covid-19 protocols.

 • Severe changes in personality, hygiene, mood and behavior

-• Inability to think problems through, needs step-by-step instructions
+• Inability to think through problems and needs step-by-step instructions

 • Problems with abstract thinking, difficulty understanding time and place